rooklift/nibbler/README.md

 Running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the Nibbler directory, then do `electron .` to run it.
 This is mostly tested with Electron 5, but older and newer versions may work too.

-The required Lc0 version is *v0.21.0 or later*. <!-- because we need `LogLiveStats` which was introduced in that version. --> Note that other UCI engines might run, but the results will be poor because we use `MultiPV`, which cripples traditional A/B engines.

 # Net recommendations

 Lc0 is unusual in that you must select a neural net to use.